accend-group/xdma5/README.md

 1. Install [Jenkins](https://jenkins.io/download/) for your testing environment.
 Once installation is complete, go to localhost:8080 in your browser.
 First time users will be prompted for a password.
 The admin password is stored in `/Users/<your-user-name>/.jenkins/secrets/initialAdminPassword`.
 After entering the password, users will want to select "Install suggested plugins"

-2. Now we need to set the AWS credentials and Github credentials.
+2. Now you need to set the AWS credentials and Github credentials.
 If the AWS credentials for the S3 service are [locally saved](http://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/setup-credentials.html#setup-credentials-setting) you can decide to either use the local credentials or specify the credentials to Jenkins.
 Skip step 6 if using local credentials.

    On the Jenkins dashboard on the left click "Credentials".